 COOPERATION WITHOUT BARRIERS

 The ENLIGHT Super-university will facilitate free movement of students and staff among its nine partner institutions.
 It will also make it possible to share resources, structures of quality assurance, international outreach and global engagement, talent recruitment and investment in joint research infrastructure.
 The Alliance was set up to help build the foundations of an integrated European system of higher education.
 The long-term vision is to establish ENLIGHT as an integrated European University System with no barriers for learning, teaching and cooperating by 2030.
+In February 2022, Erasmus + Multilateral Agreement was signed between all the partners of the Alliance.

 WHAT CAN ENLIGHT DO FOR ME?